heleenoomen/42_CPP_Modules/README.md

 * exeption handling
 * casts
 * templates
-* Standard Template Library, Algorithm library and more.
+* Standard Template Library, Algorithm library and more

 The Code for these modules is written in accordance with the C++99 Standard, this was asked for by the subject task.